pingcap/docs/reference/tiflash/maintain.md

 Take the following steps to handle the data file corruption:

-1. Refer to [Logout a TiFlash node](#logout-a-tiflash-node) to logout the corresponding TiFlash node.
+1. Refer to [Take a TiFlash node down](#take-a-tiflash-node-down) to take the corresponding TiFlash node down.
 2. Delete the related data of the TiFlash node.
 3. Redeploy the TiFlash node in the cluster.